docinfosci/canvasxpress-python/readme/status.md

 * Continued stability and security, if/as needed

 ## Recent Enhancements

+#### 2021 June 21: Support for reproducable research JSON
+CanvasXpress for Javascript can save JSON representations of a rendered chart.
+`CanvasXpress` now offers `from_reproducible_json`, which accepts such a JSON and creates a new `CanvasXpress` object with all properties updated with the relevant portions of the JSON.

+#### 2021 June 21: CanvasXPress __repr__ now available for example code
+The `CanvasXpress` `__repr__` method now produces example Python code for all properties of the object.
+The Python built-in`eval` method can read the provided string to reconstruct the `CanvasXpress` object when the proper imports for the CanvasXpress packages/modules are included in the file.

 ### 2021 June 16: CXNoteBook accepts file paths for output
 The `CXNoteBook` class now accepts a file path at which output rendered in